-This blog will show you how to write a great CV that’s ready for 2021 and beyond.
+Writing a professional CV / Resume: This blog will show you how to write a professional CV/resume that’s ready for 2021 and beyond.

 First thing you should keep in mind that less is more.
 Always keep your resume as simple as possible, don’t add graphs, charts or tables.
 The recruiter always want a simple resume with every thing is mentioned in its place, where he expects that to be